-When a family accepts an offer for PBV assistance, HHA shall give the family an oral briefing.
-The briefing must include information on how the program works and the responsibilities of the family and owner.
-In addition to the oral briefing, HHA shall provide a briefing packet that explains how it determines the total tenant payment for a family, the family obligations under the program, and applicable fair housing information.
+When a family accepts an offer for PBV assistance, HHA will give the family an oral briefing.
+The briefing must include information on how the program works, the responsibilities of the family and owner, and the family's right to move.
+In addition to the oral briefing, HHA will provide a briefing packet that explains how it determines the total tenant payment for a family, the family obligations under the program, applicable fair housing information, and the family's right to move.